transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

   * The Gap (—) is the expression of awareness’s dual role and it operates reflexively:
     * **Enabling:** — *allows* distinctions (¬) to arise by marking boundaries (this/not-this).
     * **Dissolving:** — *voids* equivalence between ¬ and τ, ensuring no distinction claims permanence.
   * When awareness is entangled with distinctions (consciousness), — appears as The Gap between representation and actuality.
-When awareness abides *as/in* τ (pure awareness), The Gap becomes synonymous with the absence of separation, — collapses into immediacy, and becomes the *non-dual* field where distinctions are seen as τ's dance.
+When awareness abides with the immediacy of τ (pure awareness), The Gap becomes synonymous with the absence of separation, — collapses into immediacy, and becomes the *non-dual* field where distinctions are seen as τ's dance.
   * The Gap (—) represents actuality as the final manifestation in Spencer-Brown's sequence of imaginability → possibility → actuality.
 While τ (imaginability) provides the context and ¬ (possibility) creates the potential forms, — (actuality) represents the dynamic realization of distinctions in lived experience.
 It is the actual dance of form and formlessness, the concrete manifestation of τ's potential through the distinctions of ¬.

 This mapping reveals a profound alignment between Spencer-Brown's two triplets: